All Episodes

 Macron routinely calls her his anchor and best advisor, insisting that they avoid nights apart whenever possible.

-I mean, I guess it's really been twisted for a little while, but like they've fucking acceded to power.
+Yeah, see, this is where it gets, like, twisted, because they're both, I mean, I guess it's already being twisted for a little while, but, like, they've fucking acceded to power.

-Like these people have changed France forever in some of the worst ways.
+Like, these people have changed France forever in some of the worst ways.

 They sold people on a third way.